Explainer7 min read

 The honest case for the Royal Pop rests on one precedent: the MoonSwatch.
 When the Omega × Swatch collaboration launched in March 2022, it sold an estimated 30,000+ units on release day, triggered queues of eight hours outside boutiques in Zurich and Tokyo, and watched its €260 retail price reach €800–€1,200+ on the secondary market within weeks.
 Within six months, the hottest colorways were trading at 2–4.6× retail on Chrono24 and eBay.
 The Royal Pop changes the variables in three important ways: the higher retail entry (€385–€400 vs. €260) sets a higher absolute floor; the tighter ~200-boutique distribution with strict per-person limits constrains daily supply more than the MoonSwatch's wider rollout; and AP's collector base brings demand Omega's did not.

-For the collector who wants to own the watch — not flip it — the option contract specifically prices the certainty: €100 to eliminate queue risk, allocation uncertainty, and post-drop price volatility in a single transaction.
+For the collector who wants to own the watch — not flip it — the sourcing waitlist removes the hard parts: no queue, no travel, no one-per-person rationing, and a market-based resale price confirmed before you commit rather than guessed at on the aftermarket.
 There is also a charitable dimension worth noting: Audemars Piguet has committed to donating 100% of its share of proceeds to the Audemars Piguet Foundation, which funds youth, education and environmental causes.
 Pick your colorway based on long-term desirability, not just today's aesthetic preference.

 Common questions